SOLVING PERSONAL LEGAL MATTERS

 Time is often critical in trust disputes, particularly if you suspect that a trust's assets are being misused or dissipated.
 If you are a trustee, you are under an obligation to act in the best interests of the beneficiaries and protect the trust assets, so it is imperative that you seek legal advice at the earliest possible opportunity.

 A beneficiary cannot unilaterally dissolve a trust in a dispute.
 The trust can only be dissolved by the court or by the trustee in accordance with the terms of the trust deed.
 The beneficiary may be able to challenge the trust in court if they have grounds to do so, but this does not automatically result in the trust being dissolved.
 The outcome will depend on the specific circumstances of the case and the application of UK law.

 In some circumstances, if all the current and remainder beneficiaries agree, a trust can be dissolved.
 Generally the manner by which a trust can be brought to end depends on the type of trust.
 In cases such as this, all of the trust's income and assets are distributed to its beneficiaries.
 For more information about dissolving a trust, contact our team of international trust dispute solicitors.

 The Contentious Trusts and Probate team at Forbes have significant experience in a wide range of trust issues, from complex trusts with an offshore element, charitable trusts and SIPP/SSAS pension trusts to Will trusts.

-The team act for trustees, beneficiaries and third parties in relation to all manner of trust disputes.
-If you have any issues at all relating to a trust, call our Contentious Trusts and Probate team for a free, no obligation consultation, and we can tell you how we can help.
+Our expert team have acted on behalf of trustees, beneficiaries and third parties in relation to all manner of trust disputes.
+If you have any issues at all relating to a trust, call our Contentious Trusts and Probate team on 0800 689 3607 for a free, no obligation consultation, and we can tell you how we can help.